aeternity/documentation-hub/docs/getting-started/advance-to-do-aepp/README.md

 - delete a specific task;
 - get all tasks;
 - get total tasks count;
-- get task by index;
+- get a task by index;

 We wrote basic unit tests for the contract.
-Compile it with ```testnet``` network selected and deploy the contract to the ```testnet```.
+Compiled it with the ```testnet``` network and deployed the contract to the ```testnet```.
 **This part** shows us how to communicate with the previously deployed contract.
 The included features are:

 - connecting the account with testnet;
 - getting the account's balance;
 - getting all the task and visualize them in the browser;
-- creating a task by typing name in a input field and press enter;
+- creating a task by typing name in an input field and press enter;
-- chaning a task status by a button click;
+- changing a task status by a button click;

-You can now create a own awesome **Æpp**.
+You can now create your own awesome **Æpp**.

 The æternity team will keep this tutorial updated.
 If you encounter any problems please check out the <a href="https://www.youtube.com/watch?v=rAbEtgLSNCo&list=PLVz98HTQCJzRmy8naIh49mAW306kGyGXA&index=9" target="_blank">video tutorial</a> on YouTube or contact us through the <a href="https://forum.aeternity.com/c/development" target="_blank">æternity dev Forum category</a>.